FAQs

 A newborn may be enrolled at any time.
 Keep in mind that you are required to submit the beneficiary’s Social Security Number on the Enrollment Form.
 You may also open an account naming yourself as the beneficiary in anticipation of the birth or adoption of a child.

-Earnings on non-qualified withdrawals are subject to federal income tax and may be subject to a 10% federal penalty tax, as well as state and local income taxes.
+1 Earnings on non-qualified withdrawals are subject to federal income tax and may be subject to a 10% federal penalty tax, as well as state and local income taxes.
 The availability of tax or other benefits may be contingent on meeting other requirements.
-See the Program Description for more details on qualified expenses.
+The Montana Department of Revenue has not yet determined whether expanded K-12 Expenses or Credentialing Expenses are qualified expenses for Montana state income tax purposes.

-Earnings grow tax deferred and are free from federal taxes when used for qualified higher education expenses.¹ Qualified higher education expenses include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during an academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.
-Qualified higher education expenses also include tuition expenses in connection with enrollment and attendance at an elementary or secondary public, private or religious school, certain registered apprenticeship program expenses and repayments of qualified student loans.
-Although these distributions are federally tax free, they will be subject to Montana income tax and the recapture of any previously taken deductions for contributions to an Achieve Montana account.3
+Earnings grow tax deferred and are free from federal and Montana state taxes when used for qualified expenses.
+Qualified expenses include tuition, mandatory fees, books, supplies, and equipment required for enrollment or attendance; certain room and board costs during an academic period the beneficiary is enrolled at least half-time; and certain expenses for a special-needs student.
+Qualified expenses also include certain expenses in connection with enrollment or attendance at an elementary or secondary public, private or religious school, certain registered apprenticeship program expenses, credentialing expenses, and repayments of qualified student loans.1,3

 Yes.
 Contributions you make to an Achieve Montana account may be eligible as a yearly deduction to adjusted gross income of up to $3,000 per taxpayer per year ($6,000 for those married, filing jointly), in computing Montana state income tax.3